 Henrietta | Covent Garden | £££

-Coming to you from the coolest friendship group ever (who are also behind Chinatown’s Experimental Cocktail Club and La Compagnie des Vins Surnaturels), the Henrietta is sheltered in two adjoining townhouses in Covent Garden; boasting 18 sleekly designed bedrooms, the synonymous Henrietta restaurant headed by lauded chef Ollie Dabbous, and of course, ECC bottled cocktails in your minibar.
+Coming to you from the impossibly chic friendship group behind Chinatown’s Experimental Cocktail Club and La Compagnie des Vins Surnaturels, the Henrietta is sheltered in two adjoining townhouses in Covent Garden; boasting 18 sleekly designed bedrooms, the synonymous Henrietta restaurant downstairs, and of course, ECC bottled cocktails in your minibar.
 READ MORE

 Location: Walking distance from some of London’s best sights, but surprisingly peaceful for a good night’s rest.